 Source: Field Survey 2023

-Table 1 revealed that out of the 200 respondents, 74 respondents strongly agreed that MTN Southeast, Nigeria drives on digital literacy and creativity which is among the components of digital workplace practiced in the orgnisation, 88 respondents agreed, 13 respondents disagreed, 6 respondents strongly disagreed and 19 respondents were undecided.
+Table 1 revealed that out of the 200 respondents, 74 respondents strongly agreed that MTN Southeast, Nigeria drives on digital literacy and creativity, which is among the components of digital workplace practiced in the organization, 88 respondents agreed, 13 respondents disagreed, 6 respondents strongly disagreed and 19 respondents were undecided.
 There was no missing value.
-The responses gave a Mean value of 3.96 which is above the Benchmark Mean point of 3.0 and a Standard Deviation value of 1.190, which showed that more than the average number of the respondents agreed that MTN Southeast, Nigeria drives on digital literacy and creativity which is among the components of digital workplace in the practiced in the orgnisation.
+The responses gave a Mean value of 3.96, which is above the Benchmark Mean point of 3.0 and a Standard Deviation value of 1.190, which showed that more than the average number of the respondents agreed that MTN Southeast, Nigeria drives on digital literacy and creativity which is among the components of the digital workplace in the practiced in the organization.

 In the second item, out of the 200 respondents, 68 respondents strongly agreed that MTN Southeast, Nigeria deals on digital products and services, 79 respondents agreed, 19 respondents disagreed, 8 respondents strongly disagreed and 26 respondents were undecided.
 There was no missing value.
 The responses gave a Mean value of 3.77 which is above the Benchmark Mean point of 3.0 and a Standard Deviation value of 1.313, which showed that more than the average number of the respondents agreed that MTN Southeast, Nigeria deals on digital products and services.